-When Vic Schaefer started assembling what he labels his “A” team, the first crucial piece of that squad was Johnnie Harris, who enters her second season in Starkville as the program’s associate head coach.
+When Vic Schaefer started assembling what he labels his “A” team, the first crucial piece of that squad was Johnnie Harris, who enters her third season in Starkville as the program’s associate head coach.

 Harris also serves as State’s special teams coach, coordinating the in-bounds, sideline and free-throw plays, something she specialized in working alongside Schaefer for five seasons on the Texas A&M bench.

 She was also instrumental in the Bulldogs going perfect on the recruiting trail for their first two classes.
 That first one, rated No. 35 in the nation, helped the Bulldogs to a 22-14 record and the WNIT quarterfinals in 2013-14.
 Harris and the Bulldog coaching staff followed that class with a Top 20 class that rated among the best in program history.